cyberark/katacoda-scenarios/secrets-provider-push-to-file/4_configure_authenticator.md

 (authn-k8s), and establish an identity in Conjur to authenticate the application.

-The following commands will:
-- create an authn-k8s instance, `conjur/authn-k8s/quickstart-cluster`,
-- create a host identity, `conjur/authn-k8s/quickstart-cluster/apps/quickstart-app`,
-  to represent the demo application,
-- create secrets in Conjur, that the demo application will use to connect to a database,
-- grant the host identity privilege to access secret values and authenticate with Conjur.

-Deploy a Conjur CLI pod to the recently created Conjur namespace:
+First, deploy a Conjur CLI pod to the Conjur namespace.
+We will use the CLI to log into Conjur and run commands to set up the authenticator.

 ```
 cat <<EOF | kubectl apply -n conjur-oss -f -